Royal Palace of Brussels

 The first nucleus of the present-day building dates from the end of the 18th century.
-However, the grounds on which the Royal Palace stands were once part of the Coudenberg Palace, a very old palatial complex that dated back to the Middle Ages.
-The facade existing today was only built after 1900 on the initiative of King Leopold II.
+However, the grounds on which the Royal Palace stands were once part of the Palace of Coudenberg, a very old palatial complex that dated back to the Middle Ages.
+The existing façade was only built after 1900 on the initiative of King Leopold II.

-The Royal Palace is situated in front of Brussels Park, from which it is separated by a long square called the /.
-The middle axis of the park marks both the middle peristyle of the Royal Palace and of the Belgian Federal Parliament building (Palace of the Nation) on the other side of the park.
-The two facing buildings are said to symbolise Belgium's system of government: a constitutional monarchy.
-This area is served by Brussels Central Station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).
+The Royal Palace is situated in front of Brussels Park, from which it is separated by a long square called the Place des Palais/Paleizenplein.
+This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).